A bill to establish the African Burial Ground International Memorial Museum and Educational Center in New York, New York, and for other purposes.

 Length: 19 pages

-This bill was introduced on March 2, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 2, 2007, in a previous session of Congress, but it did not receive a vote.

 Mar 2, 2007